-The steam-like effect is not present when you cook moist foods, and the chemical reaction is between food and the pan’s material; hence it sticks.
-Little or too much heat causes the pores to shrink or expand respectively and traps food in them.
+And the chemical reaction is between food and the pan’s material; hence it sticks.
+Little or too much heat causes the pores to shrink or expand and traps food in them.

 What to do when food sticks to the pan

 Are you worried you have a sticky pan and don’t know what to do with it?
-Cleaning a pan with stuck food can be a daunting task if you don’t have the necessary equipment and technique.
+Cleaning stuck foods can be a daunting task if you don’t have the necessary equipment and technique.

-Deglaze your pans while hot using warm water and mild soapy water.
-However, if you can wipe your pan with parchment paper rather than wash it, please do so.
+Deglaze your cookware while using hot, warm water and mild soapy water.
+However, if you can wipe with parchment paper rather than wash it, please do so.

 My Own Words

 The gnarly mess caused by food sticking to your pan should no longer cause you to worry.
-Food sticks to pans because of not following the right cooking and cleaning techniques.
+Food sticks to pans because of not following suitable cooking and cleaning techniques.

-Unlock the next level cooking expertise by following the above pan usage and cooking tips.
-Similarly, you can invest in high-quality pans and never struggle with cleaning your pans.
+Unlock the next-level cooking expertise by following the above usage tips.
+Similarly, you can invest in high-quality skillets and never struggle with cleaning your pans.